 Improvements and Further Development

 Hot spot control presented may be improved in different ways.
-It may be useful in some cases to handle situation when mouse button is pressed over one visual elements and release over another.
+It may be useful in some cases to handle situation when mouse button is pressed over one visual element and released over another.
 Drag-and-drop operation for visual elements within one control, or even between the controls may be supported.

 Dynamics could be improved by avoiding blinking effect while repaint (well known problem which should be addressed separately), more sophisticated dynamic transformation of pictures (e.g., rotation).
 Adding ability to play animated GIF files is also useful.